 Four Organizational Controls

 Once the Basic and Foundational Controls are implemented, organizations will have a solid set of technical security controls in place.
-Even without implementing the final four controls, this will be enough to protect against the vast majority of cyber attacks.
+Even without implementing the final four controls, this will be enough to protect against the vast majority of cyber-attacks.

-However, with the volume and sophistication of attacks rising all the time, a typical organization should expect to be targeted with more sophisticated attacks.
+However, with the volume and sophistication of attacks rising all the time, a typical organization should expect to be targeted by more sophisticated attacks.
 When these attacks happen, it’s essential that you have the final tier of CIS Controls in place.

 Unlike the Basic and Foundational Controls, the CIS Organizational Controls focus less on technical solutions and more on the people and processes needed to ensure ongoing security.

 Image Source: cisecurity.org